Focus Writing For Bank Exam Samples and Examples

 • It also helps understand how finances impact one’s business.

-• Additionally, it helps to manage income better.
+• Additionally, it helps manage income more effectively.

 6.2 Purpose of the Financial Department